 The ninja struck a chord with many Western admirers and Antony Cummins was no exception.
 When he got his chance, he enrolled in the Bujinkan Hombu Dojo in Noda, Japan, but some things were not adding up correctly.
 This skepticism ultimately led him to finding his research team and researching deeply into the historical ninja, … Continue reading Interview with Ninja Historian Antony Cummins: The Ninja, Samurai, and Japanese Swordsmanship

-Reflecting Alexander Bennett’s Culture of the Sword
+Reflecting on By the Sword